ajstarks/svgo/float/README.md

   Constructor, Specify the output destination, and the number of digits after the decimal point (default 2)

 	Start(w float64, h float64, attributes ...string)
   begin the SVG document with the width w and height h.
-Optionally add additional elememts (such as additional namespaces or scripting events)
+Optionally add additional elements (such as additional namespaces or scripting events)
   <http://www.w3.org/TR/SVG11/struct.html#SVGElement>